Spelkington/spelkington.github.io/content/notes/literal-scratch-quicksort.md

   - scratch
 draft: false
 ---
 As an addendum to the [[literal-scratch-piano|Scratch Piano Application]], I also around the same time cooked up an implementation of QuickSort.
-At my partner's recent swim meet I sat next to [[]]
+At my partner's recent swim meet I sat next to [[2024-03-02#Today's Report|a couple kids who've been learning Scratch]] and they were showing off some games they'd made.

+i was shocked - when it was my turn to show off, they didn't seem very impressed by this.

 <iframe src="https://scratch.mit.edu/projects/236670084/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>